koush/EFI-X99/README.md

 ### Hackintosh Setup

 1. Assemble your computer.
+  * Make sure the video card is in the slot closest to the CPU.
+This matters, or you will get a post boot black screen. macOS will erroneously put your graphics card to sleep, and it can not be woken.
+The EFI partition contains a patch to prevent this from happening in the aforementioned PCIe slot.
 2. The OS drive should already be set up with macOS from a real Mac.
 Connect it to your Hackintosh if you haven't already.
 3. Boot into the BIOS.
 [Update the BIOS](https://www.gigabytenordic.com/update-bios-using-q-flash-plus-x99-motherboards/) using the USB stick which contains the update from the previous steps.
   * You may want to shut down and reset your CMOS by connecting the CMOS reset pins.